 The following day I did visit one of Thailand’s Khmer temple sites, that at Phanom Rung (and nearby Muang Tam), which also stands in a commanding position above the surrounding plains (in this case, atop an extinct volcano).
 I visited both Phanom Rung and Khao Phra Wihan National Park as day-trips from Surin, using a combination of public buses then songthaew or moto from the bus stations to the sites.

 Getting to Khao Phra Wihan park (to view Preah Vihear) is quite a mission from Surin to be honest, but do-able as a day-trip involving a bus to Kantharalak and private transportation from there (the city of Ubon Ratchathani is a closer base for reaching Kantharalak).

 For Phanom Rung, Surin is the closest major city and Nang Rong the closest town; buses connect the two and you can base yourself in either, with private transportation available from Nang Rong to the ruins.
 I actually took a songthaew to the nearest drop-off point, which still left me with a fair hike up to the site which I can’t recommend in the heat & humidity – a moto or taxi is a better idea.
-Returning, I randomly managed to catch a ride to a highway bus stop with a friendly Belgian couple who had a private vehicle & driver for the day (who refused any payment other than a round of cold drinks).
+Returning, I randomly managed to hitch a ride to a highway bus stop with a friendly Belgian couple who had a private vehicle & driver for the day (who kindly refused any payment other than a round of cold drinks)

 For more Thailand posts, click here